core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### CoAP Groups ### {#sec-groupnaming-coap}

-A CoAP group is identified and named by the authority component in the Group URI, which includes host (possibly an IP multicast address literal) and an optional UDP port number.
+A CoAP group is identified and named by the authority component in the group URI (see {{sec-groupdef-coapgroup}}), which includes the host component (possibly an IP multicast address literal) and an optional UDP port number.

 When configuring a CoAP group membership, it is recommended to configure an endpoint with an IP multicast address literal, instead of a group hostname.
 This is because DNS infrastructure may not be deployed in many constrained networks.
 In case a group hostname is configured, it can be uniquely mapped to an IP multicast address via DNS resolution, if DNS client functionality is available in the endpoint being configured and the DNS service is supported in the network.